Title fight not 'make or break' for Conlan - Arum

 "Lopez is a very, very good fighter and he doesn't quit," the 91-year-old said.

-"Michael will have his hands full but he is determined and, if he fights a smart fight, then he should come through okay."
+"Michael will have his hands full but he is determined and, if he fights a smart fight, then he should come through OK."

-Hall of Fame promoter Arum added that a world title for Conlan can open further doors in his career and expand his profile in the United States, where he has already a large fan base after a number of St Patrick's Day fights in New York.
+Arum, who is in boxing's Hall of Fame, added that a world title for Conlan can open further doors in his career and expand his profile in the United States, where he has already a large fan base after a number of St Patrick's Day fights in New York.

 "For Michael, to bring him back to New York and defend a world title will fill Madison Square Garden."